zackrjn/Hybrid-KG-LLM-Project/README.md

 - **Groq-driven DPO ablation tooling**: Configurable threshold/β grids with summary stats/plots, tailored to KG data.

-See `plan.md` for implementation details and `experiments/` for ablation results.
+See `experiments/` for ablation results.

 ## Licenses and acknowledgements